veerannas/README.md/README.md

 ## 🧑‍💼 About Me

-I am an **Executive Technical Product Manager and Development Engineer** with over **15 years of cross-functional experience** spanning product research, product management, and full-stack software engineering at global leaders including **SAP, IBM, and Bosch**.
+I am an **AI Technical Product Manager and Development Engineer** with over **15 years of cross-functional experience** spanning product research, product management, and full-stack software engineering at global leaders including **SAP, IBM, and Bosch**.

 **Product Research & Management:** Led end-to-end product strategy and go-to-market execution for B2B SaaS and enterprise platforms, generating over **$30M in annual recurring revenue** and influencing **$42M in ARR** through data-driven roadmap prioritization, customer advocacy, and cross-departmental collaboration.
 Shipped **14 major features in 12 months**, driven **34% increases in product adoption**, and reduced onboarding time-to-value by **52%** through UX redesign and automated provisioning.
 My research background includes a **Graduate Research Fellowship at IBM Germany R&D**, where I conducted hybrid cloud security research across SAP, AWS, Azure, Google, and IBM ecosystems — identifying critical vulnerabilities and publishing a white paper on **Hybrid Cloud Security Concepts**.
 At **Fraunhofer Institutes**, I developed IoT smart grid systems, e-learning platforms, and manufacturing analytics tools, blending academic research rigor with real-world product development.

 **Product Development Engineering:** Deep technical proficiency in **Java (full-stack), Python, AI/ML, cloud architectures (AWS, GCP, IBM), and DevOps (CI/CD, Docker, Kubernetes, Jenkins)**.
 Architected and delivered scalable solutions — from enterprise payment systems handling **$20M+ in annual transactions** to AI-driven supply chain platforms processing millions of EDI transactions via X12 and cXML.
 Reduced development cycle times by **37%**, cut deployment times by **45%**, and leveraged AI to reduce manual testing efforts by **30%**.
 Engineering leadership spans building converged DevOps platforms, automating RPA workflows that saved **1,200+ staff hours annually**, and directing production deployments for global brands like **Volkswagen, BMW, Sony, and ThyssenKrupp**.

 I hold a **Master of Science in Research in Computer & System Engineering** from Ilmenau University of Technology (Germany) and a **Bachelor of Engineering in Electronics & Computer Engineering** from Visvesvaraya Technological University (India).
 I am certified as a **PMI Agile Certified Professional (PMI-ACP)** and **Certified Scrum Product Owner (CSPO)**, with additional SAP certifications in CRM, Ariba, RPA, and CX.

-> ⚡ *"I bridge the gap between Product Vision and Engineering Execution — I don't just define what to build, I know how to build it."*

 ---